 The problem in the process of mediation was from both sides, i.e. the parties and the Court did not solve their dispute through mediation; also the statements of Justices gave the parties a reason to not agree with the process of mediation and stretch the case for as long as they could.

-All the statements and parties clearly show that the parties were not in favor of mediation and they did not want to settle the dispute through mediation.
+All the statements and parties clearly show that the parties were not in favour of mediation and they did not want to settle the dispute through mediation.

 Conclusion